 Ten directors are to be elected by the holders of our common stock.
-B. Evan Bayh, Jonathan F. Foster, Idalene F. Kesner, Jill A. Rahman, Carl J. Rickertsen, Thomas E. Salmon, Paula A. Sneed, Robert A. Steele, Stephen E. Sterrett, and Scott B. Ullem, each of whom presently serves as a director of Berry, have each been nominated for a term of one year and, if elected would serve until their respective successors have been elected and qualified.
+B. Evan Bayh, Jonathan F. Foster, Idalene F. Kesner, Jill A. Rahman, Carl J. Rickertsen, Thomas E. Salmon, Chaney M. Sheffield, Jr., Robert A. Steele, Stephen E. Sterrett, and Scott B. Ullem, each of whom presently serves as a director of Berry, have each been nominated for a term of one year and, if elected, would serve until their respective successors have been elected and qualified.
+Mr. Sheffield is standing for election to serve as a director of the Company for the first time at this Annual Meeting.
+His candidacy was evaluated and recommend by the Nominating & Governance Committee, and he initially joined the Board in November 2022 pursuant to Board action in accordance with the Cooperation Agreement that we entered into with Ancora Catalyst Institutional LP and certain of its affiliates and Eminence Capital, L.P. on November 22, 2022.
 If, at the time of this Annual Meeting, any nominee is unable or declines to serve, the discretionary authority provided in the proxy may be exercised to vote for a substitute or substitutes.
 The Board of Directors has no reason to believe that any substitute nominee or nominees will be required.